Fuel price spikes: Mobility platform responses

 [SINGAPORE] Mobility and food delivery platforms are still monitoring the impact of fuel price spikes on its drivers and riders across South-east Asia, and are taking different approaches to help them.

-Fuel prices have soared across South-east Asia in the wake of the Iran conflict, with countries such as the Philippines implementing measures, including a four-day work week, to mitigate the impact.
+Fuel prices have soared across the region in the wake of the Iran conflict, with countries such as the Philippines implementing measures, including a four-day work week, to mitigate the impact.

 Indonesia-headquartered GoTo told The Business Times that it is monitoring oil prices amid global developments due to the importance of fuel costs to its ecosystem.

-“Historically, we have been able to manage periods of volatility in energy prices, and our business has demonstrated resilience during downturns, as our services remain an essential part of daily life,” said a GoTo spokesperson.
+“Historically, we have been able to manage periods of volatility in energy prices, and our business has demonstrated resilience during downturns, as our services remain an essential part of daily life,” said a spokesperson for GoTo.

-Others like ComfortDelGro (CDG) are absorbing a portion of the fuel price increase for its drivers by working with the National Taxi Association.
-The company will also deploy targeted fuel subsidies as part of a broader commitment to driver welfare and operational stability during this volatile period.
+Others such as ComfortDelGro (CDG) are absorbing a portion of the fuel price increase for its drivers by working with the National Taxi Association.
+CDG will also deploy targeted fuel subsidies as part of a broader commitment to driver welfare and operational stability during this volatile period.

 Navigate Asia in